KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

     *   **Temporary File Cleanup (Rust):**
         *   Handled within the `save_zip_archive_command`.
 The `std::fs::rename` operation effectively moves the temporary ZIP file, and the fallback mechanism (copy then `std::fs::remove_file`) explicitly deletes the temporary file after a successful copy to the user's chosen destination.
 Therefore, no separate explicit cleanup step is currently needed for the main successful save path.

-## Phase 4: Glossary Feature
+## Phase 4: Glossary Feature and Enhanced AI Prompting

 **Goal:** Allow users to define custom translations that enhance AI prompts with term-specific guidance, particularly for vulgar/sensitive terms, game-specific terminology, and cultural references.
+Simultaneously implement field-specific prompts to improve context-aware translations.
 **Definition of Done:** User can manage glossary entries (add, retrieve, edit, delete).
-The glossary entries are correctly incorporated into AI prompts for more accurate translations, especially for specialized terminology.
-UI indicates when a translation potentially applied glossary terms.
+The glossary entries and field-specific context are correctly incorporated into AI prompts for more accurate translations.
+UI indicates which glossary terms were applied to translations.
 Essential error handling for glossary operations is implemented.
 Unit/integration tests for backend logic are written and passing.

 **Tasks:**